On behalf of all Laflin Borough Officials, we would like to extend a warm welcome to you.

 Laflin Borough (570) 654-3323

-to report environmental chemical spills and/or illicit discharge issues in stormwater catch basin inlets or stormwater outfalls.
+To report non-emergency environmental chemical spills and/or illicit discharge issues in stormwater catch basin inlets or from stormwater outfalls use this complaint form.

 Non-Emergency Laflin Borough Stormwater Illicit Discharge Citizens Complaint Form: click here